Harmonic Loss Trains Interpretable AI Models: GPT2 Experiments

 To testify the interpretability of the learned embeddings, we take twelve function-vector tasks from~\cite{todd2023function}.
 Each dataset contains many input-output pairs that have a certain relation.
 For example, the ``present-past" dataset contains pairs like: jump-jumped, fasten-fastened, win-won, etc. To construct parallelograms, we can draw two different pairs from the dataset, obtaining quadruples like (jump, jumped, fasten, fastened) which are expected to form parallelograms.
 Each word is tokenized into tokens; if multiple tokens are obtained, we use the last token.
 We project token embeddings onto the first two principal components.
 The quadruple $(i,j,m,n)$ has 2D PC embeddings $(\bm{E}_i,\bm{E}_j,\bm{E}_m,\bm{E}_n)$; we define the parallelogram loss $l_{\rm para}$ to be

 where $\sigma=\sqrt{\frac{1}{V}\sum_{k=1}^V\|\bm{E}_k\|^2}$ is a scale factor that normalizes the loss ($\bm{E}_k\to a\bm{E}_k$ leaves $l_{\rm para}$ invariant).
 We obtain 10000 quadruples, measuring the parallelogram qualities by computing their parallelogram losses.
-We plot their cumulated distribution function in Figure~\ref{fig:gpt2} top right: for every task, the harmonic GPT produces lower parallelogram loss (better parallelograms) than standard GPT.
+We plot their cumulative distribution function in Figure~\ref{fig:gpt2} in the top right: for every task, the harmonic GPT produces lower parallelogram loss (better parallelograms) than standard GPT.
 We show the parallelograms obtained in the present-past task in Figure~\ref{fig:gpt2} bottom.
 The parallelograms are ranked with quality in descending order from left to right.
 The harmonic GPT tends to produce visually appealing parallelograms that are more `rectangular', while standard GPT produces flat `parallelograms'.
+Discussion about internal representations is included in Appendix~\ref{app:gpt2-internal-representation}.